Welcome to Pine Mountain Estates News Update. Here you will be able to get the latest information if you’re not on Facebook. Happy Reading!

 Whatever- she said- “You don’t want to lose it.”

 Bob Bennink is trying to get the public staff to allow us to turn off people for non-payment.
 He said that whether we are a public utility or private; we’d have that right anyway. …and those commercial facilities should want us to stay private, because once we go public- they will be forced to pay, not just the expenses into the system, but a profit on top.
 They will pay more.
 But they aren’t paying and that’s what is hurting us …just like everyone who is not paying.
-That’s the base of all the problems.
+That’s the basis of all the problems.

 We’re working on that, too.